realworldocaml/book/en/14-interfacing-with-C.md

 used to satisfy allocation requests.
 OCaml uses mark and sweep garbage collection for the major heap.
 The *mark* phase to traverses the block graph and marks all live blocks by setting a bit in the color tag of the block header.
+(_avsm_: we only explain the color tag in the next section, so rephrase or xref).

 The *sweep* phase sequentially scans all heap memory and identifies dead blocks that weren't marked earlier.
 The *compact* phase relocates live blocks to